 A development and infrastructure phasing plan, which may if appropriate include a temporary solution, has been agreed with the Local Authority in consultation with Thames Water to allow development to be occupied.
 Where a development and infrastructure phasing plan is agreed no occupation shall take place other than in accordance with the agreed development and infrastructure phasing plan.

 Reason: Sewage Treatment Upgrades are likely to be required to accommodate the proposed development.
-Any upgrade works identified will be necessary in order to avoid sewage flooding and/or potential pollution incidents in accordance with Policy DM9 of the Development Management Policies LDD (adopted July 2013).
+Any upgrade works identified will be necessary in order to avoid sewage flooding and/or potential pollution incidents in accordance with Policy DM9 of the Development Management Policies LDD (adopted July 2013). (take me through this policy, otherwise, is this related to planning?)

 Access – HCC Highways

-Prior to the first occupation of the development hereby approved, the accesses shall be completed and made available for use as indicated on drawing numbers ITL200107-GA-007 revision B and ITL200107-GA-002 revision E, in accordance with details/specifications to be submitted to and approved in writing by the Local Planning Authority..
+Prior to the first occupation of the development hereby approved, the accesses shall be completed and made available for use as indicated on drawing numbers ITL200107-GA-007 revision B and ITL200107-GA-002 revision F, in accordance with details/specifications to be submitted to and approved in writing by the Local Planning Authority.
 The access shall thereafter be retained and available for use for the lifetime of the development.

 Reason: To ensure suitable, safe and satisfactory planning and development of the site in accordance with Policy 5 of Hertfordshire’s Local Transport Plan (adopted 2018) and Policy CP10 of the Core Strategy (adopted October 2011).